Here’s what it takes to fight off those joint aches

 Hackbarth says while the cold can cause people to tense up, it can also provide some people relief.

-“If you’re inflamed in a certain area and you put ice on it helps to pull inflammation out of the joints but cold may also tighten the muscles, so in some ways it can be beneficial to areas of the body,” Hackbarth says.
+“Putting ice on an inflamed joint can help pull inflammation out of the joints but cold may also tighten the muscles, so in some ways it can be beneficial to areas of the body,” Hackbarth says.

 To combat the achiness that comes with cold weather, Hackbarth recommends stretching and doing exercises that strengthen your muscles, tendons and bones.

-“When your muscles are tense and tight—sometimes just doing the little bit of stretching that takes less than five minutes in the morning or really any time of day can help you,” she said.
+“When your muscles are tense and tight — sometimes just doing the little bit of stretching that takes less than five minutes in the morning or really any time of day can help you,” she says.

 As with any health issue, if symptoms persist, you should contact a provider for further treatment, no matter what the weather is like outside.
 And a well-balanced diet and exercise routine that goes easy on your joints could help, too.